floccini/timer/README.md

 ## Running the application

-this project runs locally on your machine, run the following command to start hosting it locally
+This project runs locally on your machine, run the following command to start hosting it locally

 ```
 npm run dev